bonitasoft/bonita-doc/md/workspaces-and-repositories.md

 #### Git integration in Studio

-Bonita studio Git integration is based on th EGit eclipse plugin.
+Bonita Studio Git integration is based on the EGit Eclipse plugin.

-Git command available in Studio interface:
+Git commands available in the studio interface:

  * **Share with Git**
 This action connects the current repository to Git and shares it on a remote.
 To configure the remote, see the following [Egit userguide](http://wiki.eclipse.org/EGit/User_Guide#Working_with_remote_Repositories) or the [Share on GitHub howto](share-a-repository-on-github.md).

  * **Clone**
 Create a new Studio repository from an existing Git repository (that must contain a proper Bonita project).
-If the remote repository version is lower than the Studio, a migration will be applied on the cloned repository.
-Be careful before pushing a migrated repository back to the remote: all contributors will have to use the proper Studio version.
+If the remote repository version is lower than the studio, a migration will be applied on the cloned repository.
+Be careful before pushing a migrated repository back to the remote: all contributors will have to use the proper studio version.
-If you used Bonita on Git before Bonita 7.7.0, you might want to clone it directly from the Studio.
-For that, your project on github must be Bonita compliant:
+If you used Bonita on Git before Bonita 7.7.0, you might want to clone it directly from the studio.
+To do so, your project on GitHub must be "Bonita compliant":

 	 * The Git repository must correspond to a Bonita repository (and not the Bonita Workspace)
 	 * The .project file must be present
-	 * It is highly recommended to use the .gitignore file generated by Bonita when you share a Bonita repository from the Studio.
+	 * It is highly recommended to use the .gitignore file generated by Bonita when you share a Bonita repository from the studio.

+Despite those conditions, we cannot guarantee that such a cloning works properly.
+If you encounter issues on the cloned repository, you may want to export the repository from Git and import it in the Studio, to share it back to a remote repository.

 * **Commit...**
 Shortcut action to `add`, `commit` and `push` the local changes.